tmhglnd/cue-code/README.md

 #### Menubar

-- *add region* - add an empty region in the timeline
+- *add region* - add an empty region in the timeline on the playhead location
 - *add file* - add a region with code from a file (multiple selection possible)
 - *save* - export the current session in a `.json` format
 - *load* - import a session from a `.json` format